bintMA/incident-management-team-02/README.md

 ## 1. Project Overview

 ### **Objective**
-This project aims to build a prototype **Security Operations Center (SOC) platform** for **Catni Games International** to secure its multiplayer gaming infrastructure.
+This project aims to build a prototype **Security Operations Center (SOC) platform** for **Catnip Games International** to secure its multiplayer gaming infrastructure.
 The focus is on **incident management, threat intelligence sharing, and automated response workflows**.

 ### **Context**
 Catnip Games International is preparing for its first major multiplayer game launch.
 The company's **300 Linux servers across two data centers** handle **sensitive player data, matchmaking services, and game hosting**.
 Security issues identified during beta testing include: